-In order to achieve a TLI of 2.6, the amount of nitrogen and phosphorus going into Lake Ōkataina needs to be reduced by 860 kg of nitrogen and 380 kg of phosphorus each year.
-While it is important to reduce both nutrients going into the lake, it appears that removing a higher proportion of phosphorus will help us meet the desired water quality.
+To achieve a TLI of 2.6, the amount of nitrogen and phosphorus going into Lake Ōkataina needs to be reduced by 860 kg of nitrogen and 380 kg of phosphorus each year.
+While it is important to reduce both nutrients going into the lake, it appears that removing a large proportion of the phosphorus entering the lake will help us meet the desired water quality.

-1.6 What other factors could be affecting water quality?
+What other factors could be affecting water quality?

-The community identified other factors that could be causing a drop in the water quality in Lake Ōkataina4:
+The community identified other factors that could be causing a drop in the water quality in Lake Ōkataina: